 This Initial Study has also been prepared pursuant to CEQA Guidelines sections 15063 and 15168.
 Section 15063 sets forth the general rules for preparing Initial Studies.
 One of the identified functions of an Initial Study is for a lead agency to "[d]etermine, pursuant to a program EIR, tiering, or another appropriate process, which of a project's effects were adequately examined by an earlier EIR or negative declaration...
 The lead agency shall then ascertain which effects, if any, should be analyzed in a later EIR or negative declaration."
 (CEQA Guidelines, section 15063, subd. (b)(1)(C).).
-Here, the City has used this initial study to determine the extent to which the General Plan EIR has "adequately examined" the effects of the proposed project.
+Here, the City has used this initial study to determine the extent to which the General Plan EIR and/or the Northwest Rocklin Annexation Area EIR has "adequately examined" the effects of the proposed project.

-Section 15168 sets forth the legal requirements for preparing a "program EIR" and for reliance upon program EIRs in connection with "[l]ater activities" within the approved program.
+Section 15168 sets forth the legal requirements for preparing "program EIRs" and for reliance upon program EIRs in connection with "[s]ubsequent activities" within the approved program.
 (See Citizens for Responsible Equitable Environmental Development v.
 City of San Diego Redevelopment Agency (2005) 134 Cal.App.4th 598, 614-617.)
 The General Plan EIR was a program EIR with respect to its analysis of impacts associated with eventual buildout of future anticipated development identified by the General Plan.
 Subdivision (c) of section 15168 provides as follows: